As We Gather…

 A Period of Transition

 We are in the process of seeking a full-time rector to lead us in our mission to bring people to Jesus, through the guidance of the Holy Spirit and the Father’s infinite love and grace.
 The Concurrence Committee is comprised of 7 members.
 They have just completed the parish profile reflecting All Saints’ time-honoured ways, where we are currently at and our aspirations for the future.
 During this period of transition, we have been blessed to have The Venerable Linda White and other inspirational priests and bishops preside over our service of Holy Eucharist on Sundays.
-The Venerable Linda White will return to All Saints’ from September until December.
+The Venerable Linda White will be with us until December and then the Rev. Carol and the Rev. Dr. David Hardie will celebrate the Holy Eucharist with us for the month of December.
 The Reverend Lynda Mee presides over the Wednesday service of Holy Eucharist and we are extremely grateful for her dedication to All Saints’.

 Pastoral Care continues its strong ministry in our parish through visits, prayers, companionship, phone calls and e-messages.
 This committee strives to serve our Living God and seeks His strength to glorify Him through their work.
 Please call or email the office if you or someone you know is in need of pastoral care at 705-789-2216; firstname.lastname@example.org